Logo Chunky Gal Mountain

 A sad looking Parnassia flower, but it was the only one I found blooming here, besides the previous image.

-When I spotted these, I thought they were P. grandifolia due to the green ovaries, but a closer look revealed them as P. asarifolia.
+When I spotted these, I thought they were P. grandifolia due to the green ovary, but a closer look revealed them as P. asarifolia.

 Usnea